Salim255/store-1/server/dev-diary.md

   - we use module.exports = x
 - If you are looking to export multiple named variables like multiple functions, for example:
   - exports.add =(a, b) => a+b

+# 🔓 Security Best Practices

+## Attack types

+- 1. Compromised Database:
+  - Means the attacker gained access to our database
+  - To prevent it?:
+    - 1. Strongly encrypt passwords with salt adn hash (bcrypt)
+    - 2. Strongly encrypt password reset token (SHA 256)
+- 2. Brute Force Attacks:
+  - Where the attacker tries to guess the password, by trying millions of random passwords
+  - To prevent it?:
+    - 1. Use bcrypt (to make the login request slow)
+    - 2. Implement rate limiting (express-rate-limit), to limits number of requests come from one single IP
+    - 3. Implement maximum login attempts, fro example after 10 failed attempts, user would have to wait for one hour before can try again

+- 3. Cross Site Scripting (XSS) Attacks
+  - Where the attacker tries to inject scripts into our pages to run his malicious code.
+On the Client side.
+  - Its dangerous because allows the attacker to read the local storage, which why we should never store JSON web token in local storage.
+Instead, it should be stored in HTTP-only cookie that makes it so that the browser can only receive and send the cookies but can't access, read or modify it in any way
+  - To prevent it ?:
+    - 1. Store JWT in HTTPOnly cookies
+    - 2. Sanitize user input data
+    - 3. Set special HTTP headers (helmet package)

+- 4. Denial Of Service (DOS) Attacks
+  - Its happens when the attacker sent many requests to the server to break it down and the application become unavailable
+  - To prevent it ?:
+    - Implementing rate limiting (express-rate-limit)
+    - Limit body payload (in body -parser)
+    - Avoid evil regular expression in pour code:
+      - Its just regular expression that takes an exponential time to run for no matching input, then they can be exploited to bring our application down
+- 5. NoSQL Query Injection Attack
+  - Its happen when the attacker injects some query in order to create query expressions that are gonna translate to true.
+For example to be logged in even without providing a valid username or password
+  - How to prevent ?
+    - 1. Use mongoose for MongoDB(because of Schema types):
+      - Because a good schema force each value to have a well defined data type
+    - 2. Sanitize user input data

+## 👉 Other Best practices

+- ✅ Always use HTTPS
+- ✅ Create random (not generate from date) password reset token with expire dates
+- ✅ Deny access to to JWT after password change (revoke the token as soon as the user change the password)
+- ✅ Don't commit sensitive config data to Git
+- ✅ Don't send errors details to clients
+- ✅ Prevent Cross-Site request Forgery(csur package):
+  - Which an attack that force the user to execute unwanted actions on a web application in which they are currently logged in
+- ✅ Require re-authentication before a heigh value action
+- ✅ Implement a blacklist of untrusted JWT:
+  - We create list of untrusted tokens based on there holder activities and then validate them with each request
+- ✅ Confirm user email address after first creating account
+- ✅ Keep user logged in with refresh tokens
+- ✅ Implement two-factor authentication
+- ✅ Prevent parameters pollution causing Uncaught Exception:
+  - FOR EXAMPLE if i try inserting two field parameters in to the query string that search for all products, there will be an error because our application is not prepared for that.
+And attacker can use these kinds of weaknesses to crash application